Jewish Community Centre of Kraków: Activities

 JCC Krakow provides social and educational services to the Jewish community of Kraków, coordinates programming open to the entire Kraków community to foster Polish-Jewish relations, and acts as Kraków's Jewish visitor center.
 The center also works to change the world’s perception of Poland and provides a forum for Poles, both Jewish and non-Jewish, to engage with one another.

-The JCC serves 69 Jewish members.
-Sixteen children attend JCC Krakow's FRAJDA Early Childhood Center, which opened in September 2017 and whose name means "joy" in both Yiddish and Polish.
-FRAJDA is the first full-time pluralistic Jewish preschool to open in Kraków in over half a century.
-The JCC also has a 5-member student club that came under the auspices of Hillel International in 2017 and is now called Hillel GIMEL.
+The JCC serves over 1,100 Jewish members.
+More than 20 children attend JCC Krakow's FRAJDA Early Childhood Center, which opened in September 2017 and whose name means "joy" in both Yiddish and Polish.
+FRAJDA is the first full-time, pluralistic Jewish preschool to open in Kraków in over half a century.
+The JCC also has a student club, under the auspices of Hillel International since 2017, now called Hillel GIMEL.
 Many of the JCC's young members discovered their Jewish roots only recently, having come from families that concealed their religious identities under communism.

-JCC Krakow is the primary agency caring for 6 Holocaust survivors in Kraków, providing transportation, rehabilitation, meals, and welfare services, as well as social and educational programming.
+JCC Krakow is the primary agency caring for nearly 60 Holocaust survivors in Kraków, providing transportation, rehabilitation, meals, and welfare services, as well as social and educational programming.
 At the same time, the JCC welcomes over 125 international visitors every year, who receive assistance from the center's visitor services department and often meet with JCC members and staff to learn about their lives.

-A robust volunteer program of 50 volunteers, whom are not Jewish, helps the JCC with its extensive programming.
+A robust volunteer program of about 150 volunteers, many who are not Jewish, helps the JCC with its extensive programming.
 Volunteers welcome visitors at reception, serve Shabbat dinners, sit and talk with survivors in the Senior Club, and more.

 The JCC runs many programs, some open to the public and some open only to members.
 On some Friday nights, the JCC hosts Shabbat dinner.
 Other sample programs include Senior University educational lectures; Hebrew, Arabic, and English classes; yoga classes; book talks; Torah lessons with a rabbi; intergenerational cooking and art workshops; film screenings; art openings; and holiday parties.
 The JCC also puts on special programming as part of the Jewish Culture Festival in Kraków each year.